-I don’t know about you but my family loves cookie cake.
 I have been making M&M Cookie Cake for years and they also love this Sugar Cookie Cake.
 We even make an Easter Cookie Cake if you like chocolate chip cookie cake.

 You are going to love how simple it is with mostly pantry ingredients.
 The texture is soft and chewy for an amazing dessert.
 I piped homemade buttercream on top and added sprinkles for a festive touch.